 Discovering these cycles gives me hope, because when there is an awareness to something that awareness gives opportunity for change.
 With the support of my healthcare providers, we are working closely together to move forward so I can live an intentionally slow-paced lifestyle and fully honour my body and live more aligned.
-I will write more about what self-care and a slow-paced lifestyle look like in many upcoming blogs, so stay connected.
+I write about what self-care and a slow-paced lifestyle look like in this blog.
 These cycles are only part of the journey, health is like unraveling a ball of yarn - it’s messy, complicated, and I’ve noticed some pieces don’t make it and that’s okay too.

 The first part in my journey is unlearning and relearning lifelong behaviours that have contributed to these ongoing cycles.
 It has and will take hard work, dedication, and honestly, a lifelong commitment.
 And I'm here for it!

 where did I start?